What is ESG law?

 Pushing Corporate Accountability through the Corporate Sustainability Due Diligence Directive (CSDDD)

 The CSDDD focuses on environmental and human rights impacts of global value chains.
-The directive requires large companies operating in the EU to identify, prevent, and address negative impacts on people and the planet which are linked to their business.
+The directive requires large companies operating in the EU to identify, prevent, and address harmful consequences on people and the planet which are linked to their business.

 According to this directive, companies must conduct thorough due diligence across their value chains.
 With the “value chain” perspective, companies will have to evaluate potential human rights and environmental impacts through a wider spectrum: It includes not only suppliers and partners, but also any other entity directly linked to the company’s operations, products, or services (e.g., indirect suppliers, contractors, distributors).
 If companies fail to meet these obligations, they could face serious fines and legal action.
 For businesses, it’s a strong signal that ESG is no longer just a value-add—it’s becoming a non-negotiable part of doing business in Europe.